TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.147.md

 ---

-I anticipated the dawning of the morning, and cried: I hoped in thy words.
+I rise before dawn and cry for help.
+I put my hope in your words.